Following along in MyCase is recommended as you read the article.

 What is Chat?

-Chat is an internal messaging too that enables you to communicate on-the-fly with the rest of your firm, without ever leaving MyCase!
+Chat is an internal messaging tool that enables you to communicate on the fly with the rest of your firm, without ever leaving MyCase.

 How do I access Chat?